tari-project/rfcs/src/RFC-0122_Burning.md

 We make the following additions to the consensus rules that block propagation must be checked.

 When a node receives a block with the node:
-* MUST for each output marked as burned, flag that output as spent immediately upon inserting it as an unspent output.
+* MUST for each output marked as burned, flag that output as spent immediately upon inserting it as an output.
 * MUST check that Equation (1) holds.
 * MUST check that Equation (3) holds.